Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Administration/Profiles.md

 - [Scripts](../Extending_Profinity/Scripting/index.md)
 - [CAN Logs](../Components/Loggers/File_Loggers.md)

-Profile packs can be downloaded from Profinity as as Zip file, containing all the contents of the Profile.
-They can then be uploaded on to a different version of Profinity, if you want share information between Profile instances.
+Profile packs can be downloaded from Profinity as a ZIP file, containing all the contents of the Profile.
+They can then be uploaded to a different version of Profinity if you want to share information between Profile instances.

 ## Profile Files

-In Profinity the Profiles and all the related files are stored by default in directories under the the directory
+In Profinity, the Profiles and all the related files are stored by default in directories under the directory:

 `/Documents/Prohelion/Profinity/Profiles`

 While it is possible to edit the Profile files directly in a text editor we do not recommend you do so.

-Storing the file in this way makes it easy to share a Profiles between machines.
+Storing the files in this way makes it easy to share Profiles between machines.
 If it makes sense in your environment, Profiles can be stored on network drives or other shares such as Google Drive or Dropbox.

+## Profile Features

+Profiles support several advanced features:

+- **[Kiosk Mode](./Kiosk_Mode.md)**: Automatic user authentication that bypasses the login page
+- **[Profile Dashboard](./Profile_Dashboard.md)**: Custom home pages using dashboard YAML files

+For more information, see the individual feature documentation pages.